OWASP/samm/Current Releases/v2.0b/core/implementation/i-defect-management.md

 - Bug bounties

 Qualify all defects so the records only contain valid and significant issues.
 Consider manageability. void recording duplicate defects, for example, searching  for similar issues.
 Merge duplicates and group similar issues,, particularly if you will handle them in the same way.
-The organisation uses these records to make decisions and resolve vulnerabilities.
+The organization uses these records to make decisions and resolve vulnerabilities.
 Update the records when issues are resolved, tracking vulnerabilities over time.
 Employ security testing to ensure fixes are effective.
 Refer to [Verification > Security Testing](../../verification/v-security-testing).

 ## Maturity 2